Explore Research, Spend Your Summer in STREAMS

 - Be a United States citizen or permanent resident

-- Have successfully completed one year at an accredited school or university
+- Have successfully completed at least one year at an accredited school or university

 - Be a member of an underrepresented minority group (i.e., African-American, Native American/Alaskan Native, Hispanic, Hawaiian/Pacific Islander), an individual with a disability and/or an individual from a disadvantaged background